plinksie/BBC_Blackjack_WebVersion/README.md

 ## 👋 About Me

-Hi, I’m Paulina, and I’m thrilled to be applying for the BBC's Software Engineering Graduate Scheme!
+Hi, I’m Paulina, and I’m thrilled to be applying for the BBC's Software Engineering Scheme!
 Here’s why I believe I would be a great fit:

 - **Creative Problem-Solving**: My background includes architecture, design, and full-stack web development, equipping me with an ability to craft innovative, user-friendly solutions.
 - **Team Collaboration**: I excel in collaborative environments, demonstrated by my experience leading and working within diverse teams, including at globally renowned organisations like SMC, Sandboxaq and Starbucks.